 Although LLM parameters are often described in terms of numerical adjustments, they may also be expressed as qualitative ranges such as high, medium, and low.
 These ranges are not fixed standards; instead, they are conceptual categories that describe how much influence a parameter exerts on the model’s output.

 Using these three levels helps in quickly selecting settings for different tasks, depending on the desired level of creativity, determinism, or length.
-These levels are beneficial when adjusting temperature, top-P, max tokens, and penalty parameters.
+These levels are beneficial when adjusting top-P, max tokens, and penalty parameters.

 The medium parameter refers to a model’s regular (non-parameterized) version.